renz45/cs_console/README.md

 * **prompt** - This is the value of the prompt set in the editor.
-* **cancelHandle** - This callback is called when a command is canceled.
-This is currently not implemented.
 * **theme** - Set the code mirror theme, defaults to 'vibrant-ink'
 * **lineNumbers** - Enables line numbers, defaults to false